ethers-io/ethers.js/packages/units/README.md

 It contains functions to convert between string representations and numeric representations of numbers, including those out of the range of JavaScript.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/display-logic/).
-TODO Docs
+For more information, see the [documentation](https://docs.hedera.com/hethers/application-programming-interface/utilities/display-logic-and-input#named-units).

 Importing